alborworld/zoom-recording-downloader/README.md

 1. Under *Environment* set:
     * CRON_SETTINGS with the job settings you want (see Wikipedia for the syntax)
     * JWT_TOKEN with your JSON Web Token.

-That will download, at the specified time in the cron settings, all the recordings in the folder you desire, organized by author (email) and meeting.